 Looked over everything and then left.
 The repair facility received an email the next day saying that the claim was denied because the transmission lines were removed from vehicle and that caused the trans to overheat.
 Well of course they were removed.
 Did he not see that the transmission was on the ground out of the vehicle.
 The cooler lines are only a couple of feet long I don't think they would have been able to reach the transmission at this point.

-For that kind of money, $2250 per month, I should be driving a bentley!
-So I think if you need to spend money on a warranty the best advise I can give is to give it to a local charity.
-Thats where my Jeep is headed.
+For that kind of money, $2250 per month, I should be driving a Bentley!
+So I think if you need to spend money on a warranty the best advice I can give is to give it to a local charity.
+That's where my Jeep is headed.
 Also Rusty Wallace you should be ashamed of yourself for representing a company that screws hard working Americans out of their money.
 Very sad that after over 30 years in racing you are siding with a company that does this.